-A full back who served the club as a player for ten years and then in various capacities behind the scenes for three times as long.
+A full back who served the club as a player for ten years and then in various capacities behind the scenes for four times as long.

 Beginning his carer in Wales with Ton Pentre, he was spotted by a Tottenham scout and became a Spurs player in August 1922.
 He originally came in as a wing-half, understudying Arthur Grimsdell, but found it easier to claim a place in the side at left back.
 Cecil got a regular place in the team in 1924-25 and won recognition from the FA with a slot in the team for the Australian tour of 1925.
 Cecil was also selected to play for the professionals against the Amateurs in the 1925 FA Charity Shield match.
 It was on the Australian tour that he picked up an injury that was to trouble him throughout his career and kept him out throughout the following season, leaving Matt Forster to stake his claim for the left back slot.

 However, Poynton managed to retain his place and was a regular over the coming seasons, but there were spells when his injury kept him out.
 He had the unenviable record of being the first Spurs player ever to be sent off in the 65th minute of the First Division game at Stoke on 27th October 1928.

 Was given the captain's role at Tottenham in November 1929 and as his footballing career was coming to an end, Cec took up a role as player-coach for the reserve side in 1933-34.
 It was in 1934 that Poynton picked up a career ending injury.
 He went on to have two periods in charge of Ramsgate Town, worked for the North Met Electric Company as an electrician and was a scout for THFC, helping out at the club during World War II on match days.